 - Too airy: Friction against air bubbles makes condoms more likely to break.
-About 41 percent of men and 48 percent of women don't squeeze out the air [source: Sanders et al.].
+About more than 40 percent of people don't squeeze out the air [source: Sanders et al.].

 - Partial unroll: A condom that isn't unrolled all the way can come off during sex – and it can't do a great job of preventing contact between people's parts while it's on.

 - Unrolling before applying: As with an inside-out condom, it's a harder to put on a condom that's already unrolled – so it's also much easier to break.